Comma-separated values

-Within these general constraints, many variations are in use.
-Therefore, without additional information (such as whether RFC 4180 is honored), a file claimed simply to be in "CSV" format is not fully specified.
-As a result, some applications supporting CSV files have text import wizards that allow users to preview the first few lines of the file and then specify the delimiter character(s), quoting rules, and field trimming.
+Comma-separated values (CSV) is a plain text data format for storing tabular data where the fields (values) of a record are separated by a comma and each record is a line (i.e. newline separated).
+CSV is commonly-used in software that generally deals with tabular data such as a database and a spreadsheet.
+Benefits cited for using CSV include simplicity of use and human readability.
+CSV is a form of delimiter-separated values.
+A CSV file is a file that contains CSV-formatted data.

+CSV is not limited to a particular character encoding.
+It works just as well with Unicode (i.e. UTF-8 or UTF-16) as with ASCII – although particular programs may have limitations.
+Unlike many proprietary data formats, CSV data normally survives naïve translation from one character set to another.
+CSV does not, however, provide a way to indicate the character encoding, so that must be communicated separately.

 History

-Comma-separated values is a data format that predates personal computers by more than a decade: the IBM Fortran (level H extended) compiler under OS/360 supported CSV in 1972.
-List-directed ("free form") input/output was defined in FORTRAN 77, approved in 1978.
+The CSV format predates personal computers by more than a decade.
+The IBM Fortran (level H extended) compiler under OS/360 supported list-directed ("free-form") input/output, with commas between values, in 1972.
+List-directed input/output was defined in FORTRAN 77, approved in 1978.
 List-directed input used commas or spaces for delimiters, so unquoted character strings could not contain commas or spaces.

 The term "comma-separated value" and the "CSV" abbreviation were in use by 1983.
-The manual for the Osborne Executive computer, which bundled the SuperCalc spreadsheet, documents the CSV quoting convention that allows strings to contain embedded commas, but the manual does not specify a convention for embedding quotation marks within quoted strings.
+The manual for the Osborne Executive computer, which bundled the SuperCalc spreadsheet, documents the CSV quoting convention that allows strings to contain embedded commas.

 Comma-separated value lists are easier to type (for example into punched cards) than fixed-column-aligned data, and they were less prone to producing incorrect results if a value was punched one column off from its intended location.

 Comma separated files are used for the interchange of database information between machines of two different architectures.
 The plain-text character of CSV files largely avoids incompatibilities such as byte-order and word size.
 The files are largely human-readable, so it is easier to deal with them in the absence of perfect documentation or communication.